SmartDataAnalytics/DL-Learner/trunk/components-ext/src/main/resources/tbsl/models/README-Models.txt

 Arabic tagger
 ---------------------------
-arabic.tagger
+arabic-accurate.tagger
+Trained on the *entire* ATB p1-3.
-Trained on the train part of the ATB p1-3 split done for the 2005 JHU Summer Workshop (Diab split), using (augmented) Bies tags.
+When trained on the train part of the ATB p1-3 split done for the 2005 JHU Summer Workshop (Diab split), using (augmented) Bies tags, it gets the following performance:
-(Augmented) Bies mapping of Penn Arabic Treebank tags
 Performance:
+96.50% on dev portion according to Diab split
+(80.59% on unknown words)

+arabic-fast.tagger
+4x speed improvement over "accurate".
+Performance:
-96.42% on dev portion according to Diab split
+96.34% on dev portion according to Diab split
-(80.45% on unknown words)
+(80.28% on unknown words)

 German tagger
 ---------------------------
+german-accurate.tagger
 Trained on the first 80% of the Negra corpus, which uses the STTS tagset.
 The Stuttgart-Tübingen Tagset (STTS) is a set of 54 tags for annotating German text corpora with part-of-speech labels, which was jointly